A group of program participants in a leadership development class

 Steve Galloway

-Academy Module Facilitator and Academy Leadership Coach
+Academy Facilitator and Leadership Coach

 Kai Stowers

-Academy Module Facilitator and Academy Leadership Coach
+Academy Facilitator and Leadership Coach

 José Antonio Bowen